Rowing in New Zealand

 Rowing in history

 For all but the last 200 years, rowing and sailing have been the only ways for people to travel across lakes and oceans.
 Sails use the power of the wind; oars and paddles convert the energy stored in human muscle into horizontal movement.
-Oars are more useful than sails in regions where winds are often light or fickle, such as one of the cradles of civilisation, the shores of the eastern Mediterranean Sea.
+Oars are more useful than sails in regions where winds are often light or fickle, such as one of the breeding grounds of civilisation, the shores of the eastern Mediterranean Sea.

 Different strokes...